Below you’ll find answers to some of the most common questions we receive.

 May I watch my students class?

 We want you to be able to enjoy your student’s growth as a dancer!
-We know that watching your student dance is one of the greatest joys of putting them in a dance class, but we have found that allowing observers inside the studio often distracts the students and hinders their growth.
-So, we have come up with some ways that you can watch your student as they learn.
+Watching your child dance is one of the great joys of having them in class.
+However, we’ve found that allowing observers inside the studio can be distracting and may hinder student focus and progress.

-In Orting parents may observe their students through the open door between the waiting room and classroom.
+• Parents may observe through the open door between the waiting area and classroom

 After School Enrichment Programs